 4. Lift Weights!

 Weight training is the #1 way to change the shape of your body.
-I recommend that moms do strength training 3 times a week for 30 minutes.
+I recommend that moms do strength training 3 times a week x 30 minutes.
 This will help boost metabolism and balance metabolic hormones that help burn fat long after your workout is over.
-This will go will a long way toward tightening and toning your body as well.
+This will go a long way toward tightening and toning your body.

 5. Eat Right!

 6. Find some accountability!

-Social support, whether through friends or family (or awesome women in an online community), is key to reaching your long-term goals.
+Whether through friends or family (or awesome women in an online community), social support is key to reaching your long-term goals.
 We are social creatures by nature, and we feel good when we have someone who listens and can relate to what we’re going through.
 Consider getting involved with mommy and baby fitness classes (you can workout and bond with your baby at the same time) or join a group workout if you belong to a gym.
-Group training–both online or in-person–allows us not just to get a great workout, but to develop and foster friendships, many of which reach beyond the walls of the gym.
+Group training—both online and in-person—allows us not just to get a great workout but to develop and foster friendships, many of which reach beyond the walls of the gym.

 7. Be happy!

 Let’s start here.
 Seriously.
-You just had a baby–you have a lot to be happy about!
+You just had a baby—you have a lot to be happy about!
 You have plenty of time to focus on fat loss.
 Don’t stress how the latest celeb went straight from the delivery room to her size 0 jeans.
-Instead, take some time to enjoy these moments and to revel in the miracle of your pregnancy and the birth of your sweet bundle of joy.
+Instead, take time to enjoy these moments and revel in the miracle of your pregnancy and the birth of your sweet bundle of joy.
 They say that time flies.
 And it’s true!
 You’ll never get these first few weeks back.
 Remember what truly matters, and don’t miss these moments by obsessing over a few extra pounds.